 • Why social media platforms have a responsibility to look after their platforms, how they can achieve the transparency needed, and what they should do when harms arise.

-• About the Author: John P. Wihbey is Associate Professor of Media and Technology in the College of Arts, Media, and Design at Northeastern University, a faculty researcher at the Ethics Institute, a founder of Internet Democracy Initiative, and the longtime graduate director for the School of Journalism.
+• About the Author: John P. Wihbey is Associate Professor of Media Innovation at Northeastern University, where he cofounded the Institute for Information, Internet & Democracy and directs the AI-Media Strategies Lab.

 • Social Science, Media Studies